-8. Owners Associations
+8. Owners' Associations and Management Entities

 8.1.
-What is an Owners Association?
+What is an Owner's Association or a Management Entity?

-Owners associations ("OA's") are often established to manage and administer the common areas of a building on behalf of all of the owners of a building.
-They commonly deal with issues such as cleaning, maintenance, security etc. and are often comprised of members which are the owners of the individual units themselves.
+Owners' associations ("OA's") or Management Entities ("ME's") are often established to manage and administer the common areas of a building on behalf of all of the owners of a building.
+They commonly deal with issues such as cleaning, maintenance, security etc. OA's are often comprised of members which are the owners of the individual units themselves, while ME's may include the developer, the management company, or the hotel project management company as the case may be.

-An OA is normally responsible for the procurement of services required to maintain the upkeep of the property and collects money from all of the owners of the individual units within a property in order to pay the expenses of contractors or fund major refurbishment works.
+An OA/ME is normally responsible for the procurement of services required to maintain the upkeep of the property and collects money from all of the owners of the individual units within a property in order to pay the expenses of contractors or fund major refurbishment works.